Free Union, Virginia: Early settlement

-In 1776, Cornelius (Conyers) White (1732-1802) of Orange County purchased 1500 acres around Buck Mountain Creek.
+In 1776, Cornelius (Conyers) White (1735-1802) of Orange County purchased 1500 acres around Buck Mountain Creek.
 He was the eldest son of John White, the emigrant of Leicestershire, who acquired a land grant in 1739 near the Swift Run Gap and Ruckersville.
 Conyers appears on the 1782 tax lists and likely built a log cabin about three miles southwest of the center of Free Union, at what today is known as the equestrian estate Fox Ridge Farm.
 With rolling pastureland and forest—between Mechums and Moormans Rivers—and overlooking the Blue Ridge, it neighbors Midway.
 Fox Ridge is about four miles east of what became the White Hall district of Albemarle County circa 1835, likely named for this family.
 In 1802, in the inventory of Conyers' estate were the following enslaved human beings with their monetary values (pound sterling): Ann and Child, £100.
 Phyllis, £90.
 Jacob, £100.
 Carver, £110.
 Jerry, £30.
 Fanny, £25.
 Stephen, £110 est. Ben, £100 est. Winnie, £90 est. Vilet, £90 est. Vilet Child One, £10 est. Vilet Child Two, £10 est. Vilet Child Three, £10 est. Vilet Child Four, £10 est.

-Cornelius White’s eldest grandson, Crenshaw White, lived at Fox Ridge until he left for Missouri with his wife Sarah Austin in about 1825–the first of that branch of the White family to have settled in that State (Chariton County), the second being James Early White (St. Catharine, Linn County).
-Crenshaw sold his interest to his brother Anderson White (1794-1880), who with his wife Lucinda Huckstep (1802-1882), raised 12 children at Fox Ridge in Free Union and are buried in a family cemetery next to their house, known as the “Quaker cottage,” which remains.
+Cornelius White’s eldest grandson, Crenshaw White, lived at Fox Ridge until he left for Missouri with his wife Sarah Austin in about 1825–the first of that branch of the White family to have settled in that State (Chariton County), the second being Crenshaw's brother James Early White (St. Catharine, Linn County) in the 1850s.
+Both sold their interests to their brother Anderson White (1794-1880), who with his wife Lucinda Huckstep (1802-1882), raised 12 children at Fox Ridge in Free Union and are buried in a family cemetery next to their house, known as the “Quaker cottage,” which remains.
 He raised hemp, flax and tobacco.
 His neighbor William Harris Rodes at Midway named an enslaved male after him.